-The beta and gamma radiation at the Waste Pit area is emitted from radionuclides that were buried in the ground.
-Gamma radiation is emitted at ground level into the atmosphere, which then scatters the radiation to receptor locations some distance from the area; this is the "skyshine" phenomenon.
-Radiation from skyshine at the receptor location typically is about 1% of the dose rate at the source.
+The beta and gamma radiation at the Waste Pit Area was emitted from radionuclides that were buried in the ground.
+Gamma radiation is emitted at ground level into the atmosphere, which then scatters the radiation to receptor locations some distance from the area; this is the skyshine phenomenon.
+Radiation from skyshine at the receptor location is typically about 1% of the dose rate at the source.